wamuu-sudo/orchid/README.md

 There is some specifics things to know about Orchid :

-- We not define as an OS, for now, it will be only an enhanced stage 3 with all my stuff.
+- We not define as an OS, for now, it will be an enhanced stage 3 with profile plasma.
+  A script is needed to finish and apply tweaks, setup kernel and installations of X11, KDE and optionnal others besause it can't be included in stage3 (for moment)
   So basically, it's a Gentoo transformation.
 - Based on Gentoo and 100% compatible.
 - For advanced users, even if the installation will be easier and shorter than Gentoo itself.
 - Use my specific mirror, with auto import from Gentoo tree every 4 hours.